 A new international emphasis

 Each summer, FUGE Camps, CentriKid, Student Life Camp and Student Life Kids Camp emphasize international missions through the IMB.
 This year, Lifeway and the IMB began a new international emphasis, focusing on the unreached people groups located in Northern Africa and the Middle East (NAME).
-Around 8 in 10 individuals in NAME are Muslim, and 93 percent of the 794 people groups in the area are unreached.
+Around 8 in 10 individuals in NAME are Muslim, and 93% of the 794 people groups in the area are unreached.

 As kids and students gave to the IMB through Lifeway camps this summer, they knew their gifts would help fund efforts to reach the unreached NAME people groups.
 The primary focus this summer was on Ethiopia, a country marked by war, famine and trauma.
 Many Ethiopian children are not in school because they must stay home to work or enter the local military.
 Many of these kids have never heard the gospel and have little or no access to the Bible or other believers.